 10.2.
-The ground at a nuclear installation site can subside due to a local geotechnical issue under the site or outside the site area due to human-made features such as mines, exploitation of natural gas fields, water wells and oil wells if such activities are foreseen in the site vicinity area.
+The ground at a nuclear installation site can subside dueowing to a local geotechnical issue under the site or outside the site area due to human-made features such as mines, exploitation of natural gas fields, water wells and oil wellsif such activities are foreseen in the site vicinity area...